Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 -   Click on any selection to view additional information about the recipe.

-**User Story 2:**  As a food lover, I would like to share recipe ideas for light snacks and smoothies with other people with similar interests.
+**User Story 2:**  As a food lover, I would like to share recipe ideas for healthy snacks and smoothies with other people with similar interests.

 When I am logged into my profile, I can add a new recipe in just a few steps.